Hello, this is me, keypressingmonkey. Nice to meet you here in this my tiny corner of the interwebs.

 I am a programmer by day, creative writer by night and an avid outdoorsman and craftsman on the weekends.

-That means that I will spend the good days outside, running a YouTube channel about magnet fishing and scrap art and when the weather is bad or the sun won’t shine I sit at a desk writing or coding.
+That means that I will spend the good days outside, and when the weather is bad or the sun won’t shine I sit at a desk writing or coding.

 Many a guide has been written about how to learn coding, how to survive as a junior developer and how to progress into senior developer territory — but no one ever talks about the single-most crucial piece of IT office attire.
 A suit doesn’t make the man, his stickers do.